CiteOwl

 Verify it is real before you cite it

 Here is the step that has quietly become essential.
 Finding a source that looks right is no longer the same as finding one that exists.
-AI assistants confidently produce references with a believable author, a real-sounding title, a journal, and a correctly formatted DOI, and a share of them point to nothing at all.
+AI assistants confidently produce references with a believable author, a real-sounding title, a journal, and a correctly formatted DOI, and a share of them point to nothing at all, for reasons baked into how these models work.
+The share is not small: a 2023 study in Scientific Reports found that 55% of GPT-3.5 citations and 18% of GPT-4 citations were entirely fabricated.
 The reference fits the shape of a real one without being one, and you only find out when you try to open it.

 So before any source enters your paper, confirm it exists.
 The checks take seconds each: